ixiaopan/blog/content/post/descriptive-statistics.md

 At a lower level, we can also classify data from the perspective of measurement scales, which capture the characteristics of data used to determine the types of variables.
-There are four main levels of measurement scales: nominal, ordinal, interval, and ratio scales.
+There are four main levels of measurement scales:

+- nominal
+- ordinal
+- interval
+- ratio

 Each of them satisfies one or more of the following properties of measurement.